What took them so long… the jury that is?

-Michael Schwerner, 24, of New York, James Chaney, 21, from Mississippi, and Andrew Goodman, 20, of New York are profiles in courage and remain the haunting images of murderous racism in recent American history that claimed the lives of so many innocent and courageous people involved in the struggle for black civil rights.
+Michael Schwerner, 24, of New York, James Chaney, 21, from Mississippi, and Andrew Goodman, 20, of New York are profiles in courage.
+They remain the haunting images of murderous racism in recent American history that claimed the lives of so many innocent and courageous people involved in the struggle for black civil rights.

-Ku Klux Klansman (and appropriately named) Edgar Ray Killen was found guilty yesterday on three counts of manslaughter in connection with the killing of civil rights workers Michael Schwerner, Andrew Goodman, and James Chaney in 1964.
-The facts clearly indicate that this was a case of justice delayed but not denied….
+Ku Klux Klansman (and appropriately named) Edgar Ray Killen was found guilty yesterday on three counts of manslaughter in connection with them in 1964.
+The facts clearly indicate that this was a case of justice delayed but not denied.

 The 1988 movie Mississippi Burning dramatized these murders.
-But the end of the story was never (and may never be) told.
-The facts as they are known, however, are simple enough:
+Yet the end of the story was never (and may never be) told.
+But the facts as they are known are simple enough.

-Schwerner, Goodman and Chaney joined a corps of hundreds of young people who volunteered for the SNCC Mississippi Summer Project in the fall of 1964 to register blacks to vote in the die-hard segregationist state of Mississippi.
-But the God-fearing white folks there were not at all pleased by the “meddlesome interference by outsiders with Mississippi’s state-enforced policy of segregation”.
+Schwerner, Goodman, and Chaney joined a corps of hundreds of young people who volunteered for the SNCC Mississippi Summer Project in the fall of 1964.
+Their mission was to register blacks to vote in the die-hard segregationist state of Mississippi.
+But the “God-fearing” white folks there were not at all pleased by the “meddlesome interference by outsiders with Mississippi’s state-enforced policy of segregation.”

 Rest assured, that instead of sympathy, Killen deserves nothing but revulsion and condemnation for having escaped justice for so many years.